JeeWeetje/iot-workshop/Commands.md

 2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
 3. Select the Azure Function App `IoTWorkshop-fa`
-4. To the left, the currenct functions are shown.
+4. To the left, the current functions are shown.
 Select `IoTWorkshopEventHubFunction`

     ![alt tag](img/commands/azure-functions-functions.png)